Best Waterproof Tents For Camping In Rain & Snow 2022

 Vertical walls offer maximum internal space

 Zippered E!
 Power Port for internal electrical supply

-Impressive 13 foot by 10-foot floor space with 7 foot of interior height space
+13 foot by 10-foot floor space with 7 feet of interior height space

 Six generously sized windows provide a full 360-degree view and cross-tent ventilation